 The Akamai program includes participation in a hands-on preparatory course and a 7-week project in the STEM workplace.

 The preparatory course is a set of lab activities in which participants manipulate materials such as lenses and optics rails and visually identify light phenomena.
-Some aspects of the course are in low light conditions, and the entire course involves working in small teams to discuss and work through problems.
+Some aspects of the course are in low-light conditions, and the entire course involves working in small teams to discuss and work through problems.

-The 7-week project widely vary from working on a computer to lab work to outdoor work at altitude (see where intern do their projects and kinds of projects interns do).
 During the entire program, interns interact with instructors and complete assignments online through shared documents and slides, and during the 7-week project through weekly meetings carried out by video (e.g. zoom).

 In addition, if interns need housing, they are typically placed double-occupancy with a person of the same gender identity and prepare their own meals in a shared kitchen.